Grief and Loss

 Is this true for you?

 Traumatic grief can occur following the experience of a trauma and is typified by feeling edgy and easily startled, along with other symptoms typically associated with trauma.
+In many cases, grief counseling may be indicated.

 If you are concerned about coping with a loss, or if it feels like you're becoming depressed as a result of your loss, grief counseling is important to consider.
 At Gatewell, we can help you work through the intense feelings associated with your loss so that you can get back to living.
 Our grief therapists use principles from cognitive-behavioral therapy (CBT) to help you examine your thoughts around the loss, as well as take specific actions that will help you cope more effectively.
 In tandem with grief counseling, it is important to engage in regular self-care, to seek out social support, and to practice patience and self-compassion with yourself.